karltunmoreno/Karltun-Media-Magic/README.md

 ###
 _____________________________________________________________________________
 # Karltun Media Magic
-This Pro Blog integrates all og Outer Bounds Pictures services and pages.
+This Pro Blog integrates all Outer Bounds Pictures services and pages.
 This Site is the new portfolio for Karltun Moreno and is being used for showcasing and marketing all recent works porfolio.
 _________________________________________________________________________________________________________________________________________________________________
 # Project Visual 😎: